 For older fans who grew up reading the comics, when the MCU started they were getting the opportunity to see characters they grew up reading in comics, up on the big screen.
 For younger fans, like me, it presented the opportunity to fall in love with the superhero genre, both in movie and comic book form.
 The MCU did something that all big franchises hope to do: it defined an era.

-This year Marvel fans have been blesses with a host of new projects, starting with WandaVision in January.
-The show which felt both new and fresh but also nostalgic, with its roots very much in the heart of the MCU.
+This year Marvel fans have been blessed with a host of new projects, starting with WandaVision in January.
+A show which felt both new and fresh but also nostalgic, with its roots very much in the heart of the MCU.
 The weekly episode format left fans anticipating what each new episode would bring, and with a show as bonkers as WandaVison the theories were pretty wild.
-In the end however it was the heart of the show that hooked fans.
-One line that seemed to resonate with fans was “What is grief but love persevering”, a truly poignant moment in Marvel’s history and one that highlighted the trajectory this new phase was heading.
+In the end however, it was the heart of the show that hooked fans.
+One line that seemed to resonate was “What is grief but love persevering”, a truly poignant moment in Marvel’s history and one that highlighted the trajectory this new phase was heading.
 The show was then followed by The Falcon and The Winter Soldier, which went down a route not many fans expected, but one which many felt necessary for the current climate.
 The show explored heavy themes such as racism, PTSD and poverty but the true question at the heart of the show was, how would the world react to a black Captain America?
 It was a question examined throughout each episode, and created a show timely to the events of the last couple of years.
 In the end, it introduced us to Sam Wilson as Captain America in a reveal to be remembered.
 In a comic book accurate costume Sam Wilson had his close-up, and it was definitely a historic reveal.

 The two shows were followed by Loki and What If?
 Shows which brought the MCU into a whole new ‘Multiverse of Madness’, just a little Marvel pun for you fans out there.
-The shows opted to move away from earth instead showing a glimpse of were Marvel was heading on a larger scale.
+The shows opted to move away from earth, instead showing a glimpse of were Marvel was heading on a galactic scale.
 With powerful acting performances alongside beautiful cinematography across all four shows, it’s safe to say the next phase of the MCU looks promising.

 When Marvel decided to make Iron Man back in the early 2000’s it would have been difficult to predict the cultural phenomenon that is the MCU.
 Whilst Iron Man is now a household name when Marvel originally decided to make the film he was considered a lesser character compared to the likes of Spiderman and The Hulk, who were household names across the world.
-The studio thankfully managed to make it successful, and here we are 14 years later, 26 films, 5 shows after Iron Man’s initial release, and it feels like the MCU will go on forever.
+The studio thankfully managed to make it successful, and here we are 14 years , 26 films, 5 shows after Iron Man’s initial release, and it feels like the MCU will go on forever.

 This article has basically been me majorly fangirling about the MCU, but it’s just a testament to the impact that Marvel has had on me and millions of people around the world.
 These characters are important to me, I grew up with these films and will continue to as the Marvel universe expands.
 I will always remember going to see The Avengers with my best friend when I was 12, and Captain America: The Winter Soldier will always be one of my favourite films.
 I can’t wait to see what the new shows and films bring, and see how Marvel will keep on expanding their universe!